paulvickers/paulvickers.github.io/_source/_pages/about.md

 I collaborate with computer and network security specialists, with 3D modellers and digital special effects experts, with musicians, with artists, and, of course, with other computer scientists and engineers.

-I am also a board member of the [International Community for Auditory Display](http://www.icad.org) 2004-2012, 2015-.
+I also served as a board member of the [International Community for Auditory Display](http://www.icad.org) 2004-2012, 2015-2018.

 ---
 <dl>